BBS-contact/BBS-Open-System/core/mind/index.md

 # LEO Mind — Logical Processing and Ethical Reasoning Layer

-The Mind Layer defines how LEO interprets information, processes context, forms conclusions, and maintains logical and ethical consistency throughout the BBS ecosystem.
+The Mind Layer defines how LEO interprets information, processes context,
+forms conclusions, and maintains logical and ethical consistency throughout
+the BBS ecosystem.

-This layer does not simulate human emotions.
+This layer does **not** simulate human emotions.
-It focuses on clarity, reasoning, responsibility, and truth.
+Its purpose is clarity, structured reasoning, responsibility, and truth.

 ---